 Typical Power Resistor

 Low ohmic, low power value resistors are generally used for current sensing applications were, using ohm’s law the current flowing through the resistance gives rise to a voltage drop across it.

 This voltage can be measured to determine the value of the current flowing in the circuit.
-This type of resistor is used in test measuring equipment
+This type of resistor is used in test measuring equipment and controlled power supplies.

 The larger wirewound power resistors are made of corrosion resistant wire wound onto a porcelain or ceramic core type former and are generally used to dissipate high inrush currents such as those generated in motor control, electromagnet or elevator/crane control and motor braking circuits.

 Generally these types of resistors have standard power ratings up to 500W and are connected together to form resistance banks.

 Another useful feature of wirewound power resistors is in the use of heating elements like the ones used for electric fires, toaster, irons etc. In this type of application the wattage value of the resistance is used to produce heat and the type of alloy resistance wire used is generally made of Nickel-Chrome (Nichrome) allowing temperatures up to 1200oC.

 All resistors whether carbon, metal film or wirewound obey Ohm´s Law when calculating their maximum power (wattage) value.
 It is also worth noting that when two resistors are connected in parallel then their overall power rating is increased.
-If both resistors are of the same value and of the same power rating, then the total power rating
+If both resistors are of the same value and of the same power rating, then the total power rating is doubled.

-What is the maximum power rating in Watts of a resistor which has a voltage of 12 volts across its terminals and a current of 50 milliamperes flowing through it.
+What is the maximum power rating in watts of a fixed resistor which has a voltage of 12 volts across its terminals and a current of 50 milliamperes flowing through it.

 Calculate the maximum safe current that can pass through a 1.8KΩ resistor rated at 0.5W.

 Thus far we have considered resistors connected to a steady DC supply, but in the next tutorial about Resistors, we will look at the behaviour of resistors that are connected to a sinusoidal AC supply, and show that the voltage, current and therefore the power consumed by a resistor used in an AC circuit are all in-phase with each other.